Fauna of Africa: Invertebrates

 There are large gaps in human knowledge about African invertebrates.
 East Africa has a rich coral fauna with about 400 known species.
 More than 400 species of echinoderms and 500 species of Bryozoa live there too, as well as one Cubozoan species (Carybdea alata).
 Of nematodes, the Onchocerca volvulus, Necator americanus, Wuchereria bancrofti and Dracunculus medinensis are human parasites.
 Some of important plant-parasitic nematodes of crops include Meloidogyne, Pratylenchus, Hirschmanniella, Radopholus, Scutellonema and Helicotylenchus.
 Of the few Onychophorans, Peripatopsis and Opisthopatus live in Africa.
 Greatest diversity of freshwater mollusks is found in East African lakes.
 Of marine snails, less diversity is present in Atlantic coast, more in tropical Western Indian Ocean region (over 3,000 species of gastropods with 81 endemic species).
 Cowry shells have been used as a money by native Africans.
 The land snail fauna is especially rich in Afromontane regions, and there are some endemic families in Africa (e.g. Achatinidae, Chlamydephoridae) but other tropical families are common too (Charopidae, Streptaxidae, Cyclophoridae, Subulinidae, Rhytididae).

 156 tardigrade species have been found, and about 8,000 species of arachnids.
 The African millipede Archispirostreptus gigas is one of the largest in the world.
 20 genera of freshwater crabs are present.

-The soil animal communities tropical Africa are poorly known.
+The soil animal communities of tropical Africa are poorly known.
 A few ecological studies have been undertaken on macrofauna, mainly in West Africa.
 Earthworms are being extensively studied in West and South Africa.